sensu/sensu-docs/content/sensu-go/5.1/guides/clustering.md

 ---
-title: "How to Run a Sensu Cluster"
+title: "How to run a Sensu cluster"
 linkTitle: "Running a Sensu Cluster"
 description: "Clustering is important to make Sensu more highly available, reliable, and durable.
 It can help you cope with the loss of a backend node, prevent data loss, and distribute the network load of agents.
 Read the guide to configure a Sensu cluster."
 weight: 120